casid/jte/DOCUMENTATION.md

 the output would be `<span onclick="showName('\x27); alert(\x27xss')">Click me</span>`.

 In case you run a [strict content security policy](https://csp.withgoogle.com/docs/strict-csp.html) without `unsafe-inline`, you could configure jte to run with `gg.jte.html.policy.PreventInlineEventHandlers`.
 This would cause errors at compile time, if inline event handlers are used.
-See #20 for additional context.
+See [this issue](https://github.com/casid/jte/issues/20) for additional context.

 ```java
 public class MyHtmlPolicy extends OwaspHtmlPolicy {